2017 August 13 to 20

 Day 2: Where the Continents Divide, Geysers Erupt, and Mighty Waters Fall

-Today we’re off to explore geology:
+Today we’re off to explore some amazing geology:

 And we’ll learn a bit about politics, too:

 After an exhilarating day, we head for two nights to a lovely country guesthouse sitting in a steaming valley, with multiple hot pools to relax and soak in while enjoying the late-setting sun.

 Day 3: Fire and Ice

 Just up from our guesthouse, we enjoy a longer hike, this time into an area that is still warm from geologic faulting and tremors.
 We will hike across serene, green hills with only the Icelandic sheep and beautiful vistas to keep us company.
 Then through volcanic valleys and past hot spots, hot springs, fumaroles, mud pots, and steaming rivers.
 We may reward ourselves half-way through the mountain hike with a wilderness soak in a steaming river.
 And we will likely soak again once we arrive back to the geothermal pools at our guesthouse.

 Day 4: Puffins, Glacier Hike and Pompeii of the North on the Westman Islands

 This morning we have a 30-minute ferry ride to Heimaey, the main town of the Westman Islands.
 We will offer a variety of things to see and do in the Westman Islands, depending on time, weather, and ability.
 These include: